RouterRoidz/WiiU-SWKBD-scripts/README.md

-Keep in mind most of these scripts/codes will be intented for EUR versions of games/applets.
-I don't have access to a USA or JPN console.
+Keep in mind most of these scripts/codes will be intented for EUR/PAL versions of games/applets.
+I don't have access to a USA/NTSC-U or JPN/NTSC-J console.
 However, if you somehow port these scripts to different regions, and you would like them uploaded, hit me up (Randm#5310) and I'll add them here!